Last Updated on November 5, 2021

 In southwest Alaska, where the Alaskan Peninsula meets the Bering Sea, lies Bristol Bay, a pristine natural treasure and the home to one of the most bountiful salmon fishing regions on the planet.

 Bristol Bay provides all five varieties of Pacific salmon, including almost half of the sockeye salmon in the world, as well as chum, pink, silver, and the highly prized Chinook, or “Kings.”

 Through a partnership with Alaska Wild Caught Seafood, ButcherBox sources all the salmon we offer at various times of the year from the family fishing boats who venture into the Bay each season.

 But the region—and the delicate balance between the environment, wildlife, and the people of Bristol Bay—is facing a precarious threat.

 You can help: Save this abundant and beautiful natural resource.

 The livelihood of thousands of families and Native tribes that derive sustenance and income from Bristol Bay is currently threatened by the proposed Pebble mine, a massive project that would irreparably damage the region’s critical headwaters.

 Despite years of public opposition, the Pebble mine backers have applied for a permit seeking to construct the first phase of their massive mining plan.
-According to documents being evaluated by the permitting agency—the U.S. Army Corps of Engineers—this initial phase alone would lead to the permanent destruction of more than 80 miles of streams and 3,500 acres of wetlands.

 We feel truly lucky to have partnerships with Bristol Bay family fishing operations like Alaskan Wild Caught Seafood, run by Matt Luck, a Boston-native who moved to Alaska forty years ago and has been fishing the salmon run since.